 34. Does love play a role in core happiness?

 - 1. What is the difference between self-worth and self-esteem?

-- 2. Do you need to justify your existence?
+- 3. Do you feel the need to justify your existence?

 - (i) Self-worth and being a good person.

 - (ii) Self-worth and good looks.

 - 6. Is being loved a key to core happiness?

 - 8. Key #28.
 Be open to receiving love.

 35. Are close relationships important?

 - 1. Key #29.
 We don’t need close relationships.